 The second group…

-Of individuals will be those who can qualify for coverage but will be required to pay a “flat extra” surcharge on top of whatever “normal rate” they are approved for.
-This flat-extra rate can become quite significant at times, particularly when applied to a larger life insurance policy.
+Individuals will be those who can qualify for coverage but will be required to pay a “flat extra” surcharge on top of whatever “normal rate” they are approved for.
+This flat-extra rate can sometimes become quite significant, particularly when applied to a larger life insurance policy.

 And lastly…

-Some individuals may be approved for a traditional life insurance policy with an auto racing exclusion, which would state that their life insurance policy would not be enforceable if you died while participating in any kind of auto racing activity.
-The benefit here would be that you would not be charged extra for your insurance, and you may be able to purchase an Accidental Death Policy, which would provide coverage to you in the event that you did die while racing.
+Some individuals may be approved for a traditional life insurance policy with an auto racing exclusion, stating that their life insurance policy would not be enforceable if they died while participating in any kind of auto racing activity.
+The benefit here would be that you would not be charged extra for your insurance, and you may be able to purchase an Accidental Death Policy, which would provide coverage to you if you did die while racing.

 *** Important Note ***